auroraGPT-ANL/MCQ-and-SFT-code/README.md

 3. **Set Up Conda Environment:**

 Important note: this install has been tested on MacOS (15.4) running on Apple M2 silicon.
-On other platforms the specifics in *environment.yml* may need to be tweaked.
+On oher platforms the specifics in *environment.yml* may need to be tweaked.

 Option 1: Update your existing Conda environment
 ```bash